msssk/banireader/README.md

 either enable fullscreen or at least size and position your browser the way you want to keep it while reading.
 The text layout is only somewhat responsive to changes in window or font size, so it may take a few pages of navigating to catch up to any changes.
 After selecting a source you will see the first page of bani displayed.
-While reading bani you can press "H" at any time to bring up help and options.
+While reading bani you can press <kbd>h</kbd>
+at any time to bring up help and options.

 * Display of visraam (pauses) can be enabled or disabled
 * Colors can be customized